steveseguin/social_stream/api.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## WebSocket API

+The WebSocket API allows real-time, bidirectional communication between your application and the Social Stream Ninja server.

 ### Connecting to the API Server

 Connect to the WebSocket server at `wss://io.socialstream.ninja`.